JohnWCartmell/ERScript/README.md

 - Diagrams can be generated in postscript and included in pdf documents built using **latex** by making use of the **pstricks** package.

 ## Data Definition
-- Physical schemas in normal form can be generated from logical schemas using John Cartmell's 20xx algorithm.
+By use of transform logical2physical.xslt, a hierarchical ER model and a relational ER model  can be generated from a single logical ER model.
+This transform implements [John Cartmell's 2016 algorithm](http://www.entitymodelling.org/blog/relationaldatadesign.html).
+Provided that definitions of relationship scopes are included in the logical model then both the hierarchical and the relational model will be in normal form.

+From a physical hierarchical ER model:
-- XML schemas in the **rng** language can be generated.
+- an  XML schema in the **RELAX NG** format ([www.relaxng.org](http://relaxng.org)) can be generated.

-- IDL can be generated for Google's protocol buffers ([developers.google.com/protocol-buffers](https://developers.google.com/protocol-buffers)).
+- **IDL** can be generated for Google's protocol buffers ([developers.google.com/protocol-buffers](https://developers.google.com/protocol-buffers)).

 ## Code
+From a physical hierarchical ER model:
-- **typescript** code can be generated for management of data serialised to and from XML.
+- **typescript** ([wikipedia.org/wiki/TypeScript](https://en.wikipedia.org/wiki/TypeScript))  can be generated for management of data serialised to and from XML.
 Functionality includes support for copy and for pullback.
-- **python** code can be generated in support of data serialisation to and from XML and Google protocol buffers.
+- **python** code can be generated in support of data serialisation to and from XML and to and from Google protocol buffers.
-- **xslt** can be generated in support of data transformation and includes support for referential integrity checking of data and enrichment by pullbacks.
+- **xslt** can be generated in support of data transformation and includes support for both referential integrity checking of data and enrichment by pullbacks.